Blue-Shun/TardisFiles-/README.md

 This is the same as making a bug report except once you click *new issue* you need to click the second *get started* button.
 Then fill out the form and wait to see if I approve of your idea.

 # Online presence
 There are several ways to see us online.
 One is through git-hub, which you're obviously on.
 The second is to join our discord server, https://discord.gg/2X97BxG.
-The third is to visit our bot page: https://discordbots.org/bot/444747925008941056. (the bot is currently waiting approval so access will be denied.)
+The third is to visit our bot page: https://discordbots.org/bot/444747925008941056.